THE CAMINO BY BIKE

 Most cities and towns will have repair shops where you can service your bike.
 However, take into account that there are some small villages where there are hardly any shops.
 You should have some basic tools with you.

 There are many hostels with specific storerooms for bikes.
 Ask before booking to make sure.
-When you stop to rest or eat, even if it is unusual, watch out for thieves and try not to leave your bike unattended by eating on the terrace or close to the window.
+When you stop to rest or eat, watch out for thieves (this is very unsual) and try not to leave your bike unattended by eating on the terrace or close to the window.

 The public hostel network usually gives priority to pilgrims walking the Camino until 8 in the evening, after that, all pilgrims have the same priority.
 The private hostel network along the Camino, as well as boarding houses or hotels, do not make any distinction when booking.